rur/treetop/README.markdown

     mux.Handle("/content_a", exec.NewViewHandler(contentA, nav))
     mux.Handle("/content_b", exec.NewViewHandler(contentB, nav))

+The 'Executor' is responsible for collecting related views, configuring templates and plumbing it all together to produce a `http.Handler` instance for each route.

-Example of named template blocks in `"base.html"`,
+Example of embedded template blocks in `"base.html"`,

 	...
 	<div class="layout">